 This opposing type of personality is usually ego-centric.
 They’re not trying to help others grow through their own make-up, but in the likeness of themselves.
 They rigidly project decisions a person should make based on their own experience as if it’s the only right way.

 A person can usually feel this because it becomes overbearing and they no longer feel the autonomy to make their own choices or choices that fit them or where they are in life.
 A lot of times a person will be made to feel belittled or like they can’t trust themselves and therefore lose connection from their basic convictions and common-sense wisdom.

 Safe people want to empower others to be led to make their own healthy choices, which often comes through learning from mistakes as a part of life.
 They give them the space necessary to grow through their experience.
 They don’t act as if they’re the sole carrier of the answers for the person in front of them or need to prove themselves as the expert of all things.
 They understand their limits and are happy to refer to other people or resources that may be more fitting so a person can actually receive effective help.
-We have to trust that God is ultimately in control, and we are not God.

 They won’t exploit your struggles or overshare personal information.

 We’ve all seen situations where someone has the habit of disguising their usual gossip as “concern” and takes personal information to people outside of those the original person has disclosed to.
 Not only will that person almost never trust you with information again if it gets back around, but it shows a general lack of consideration and a lack of boundaries.
 And more than likely, those you’ve shared the information with won’t trust you because they’ve witnessed how you handle things firsthand.